azadbolour/programming-practices/About.md

 # Welcome to the Bay Area Programming Practices Study Group

-Our mission is to facilitate collaboration between developers in learning timely programming concepts and practices in depth.
-We do this through reading, hacking, pairing, and dialog with fellow programmers.
+We are a group of developers committed to helping each other learn interesting programming concepts and practices in depth.
+We do this through reading, hacking, pairing, and dialog with fellow programmers in small sub-groups.

+Sub-groups form organically for the study of specific programming topics by members who feel strongly about that topic to be able to justify study time for preparation and homework related to the topic.
+Typically a topical sub-group may include 3-6 members, last for a few months and then disband, and spent a few hours a week in independent study and meetings.
+The sub-group may then decide to present their findings to the rest of the group in a meeting open to all members.

-We study together by meeting from time to time somewhere in the Bay Area, by sharing resources through this github repository, and our [Google Group](https://groups.google.com/forum/#!forum/programming-practices).
+The group as a whole shares resources through this github repository, and our [Google Group](https://groups.google.com/forum/#!forum/programming-practices).

 ## Group Charter - Version 0.1

-Our study sessions are hosted - meaning that one member volunteers to prepare for and lead a discussion on a particular topic of interest.
+Our study sessions are hosted - meaning that one or two member volunteer to prepare for and lead each session.
+Different members may host successive sessions of the same topic, of coourse.

-Membership is by invitation only.

-It is natural that some members can commit more time to the such a group's activities than others.
-In particular, hosting a session often requires a good amount of preparation time on the part of the host, in order to understand the proposed topic area well-enough to effectively guide the discussion.
-Hosts also generally prepare slides or demo code samples to support the discussion.

-We distinguish those members who can spend the extra effort to host sessions as sustaining members, and afford them extra privileges.

-Sustaining members get to vote in group decision making, and they get priority in inclusion in sessions where space is limited.
-Sustaining members also get write access as collaborators to this repository.

 A topic can be suggested for inclusion in the topic backlog by any member.
-Individual sustaining members can then volunteer to host that topic.
+Individual members can then volunteer to host that topic.
+When enough members have indicated an interest in spending serious time studying that topic, a topical sub-group is formed.
-Finally, topics are chosen for discussion by a vote of all sustaining members.

-If you are a member who has attended at least one session, and you are interested in becoming a sustaining member, send a message to the group to volunteer to host a topic.
-You become a sustaining member once that topic is voted in for discussion, and you have successfully hosted that discussion session.
+Application for membership to the group is by recommendation of an existing group member, or an existing group member's direct connection.

+You may apply for membership, attend a few sessions as a guest, and then volunteer to host a topic.
+Membership is contingent on that topic attracting enough interest to form a sub-group, and on your successful hosting of at least two dicussion sessions.

-Sustaining membership continues as long as you volunteer to host sessions from time to time, and your suggested sessions are voted in for discussion.
+Membership continues as long as a member volunteers to host sessions from time to time, and the suggested sessions are voted in for discussion.

-We are looking for a small group of like-minded programmers who are interested in understanding programming concepts at a deep level.
-At this time, membership is by recommendation of an existing group member, or an existing group member's direct linkedin connection.
+We look forward to having you join us.